Distracted Driving Accidents

 Monroe Distracted Driving Accident Attorney

-Distracted Driving Accidents in Louisiana
+Fighting For Distracted Driving Accident Victims in Louisiana

 Distracted driving is one of the biggest problems on our nation’s roads.
 According to the Centers for Disease Control and Prevention (CDC), more than 2,800 people died in crashes involving a distracted driver in 2018 (the latest year for which data are available) and approximately 400,000 more were injured.
 According to data gathered by the National Highway Traffic Safety Administration (NHTSA) and reported on by KSLA, Louisiana ranked seventh deadliest in the nation for distracted driving accidents in 2019.
 Despite laws prohibiting it, distracted driving remains a serious issue throughout the state.